-Beard Balm will give your beard a little more volume, condition it and make it look thicker.
+Beard balm will give your beard a little more volume, condition it and make it look thicker.

-Trimming certain areas of your beard can make others look fuller.
+Second, trimming certain areas of your beard can make others look fuller.
 We recommend keeping the sides shorter.
 If your beard is patchy further up, bring the line down the cheek.
 Sharp edges can create an impression of fullness.

 A patchy beard might not be what you expected when you started growing it, but that does not mean that you should not keep it.
 All beards are awesome, and a patchy one can be just as good as a full one, you just need to have patience and take care of it the right way.

 So there you have it, a full guide to a patchy beard.
 Now go and rock that mane of yours!
 If you want to check out more blog posts on how to fix your beard problems then check out the ones below: